okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-your-own-saml-csr/sign-the-csr/index.md

 The certificate authority you choose will provide instructions on how to upload the CSR you generated in the previous steps.

-> **Note:** The CSR is generated in Base64 DER format.
+The CSR is generated in Base64 DER format.
 If your process requires a different format, convert it using OpenSSL or a third-party decoder.
 Free, third-party decoders are readily available.

+After you update the key credential, your users can't access the SAML app until you upload the new certificate to the Service Provider (SP).

 <NextSectionLink/>